 - Steering mechanism

 Generally, the truck driver or owner is accountable for truck accidents.
-However, in some instances, the manufacturer could be at fault.
+However, just like car accidents, in some instances, the manufacturer could be at fault.
 The cause of an accident may fall into one of three categories including human error, mechanical malfunction, and outside factors, such as road or weather conditions.

 Big Rig Mechanical Malfunctions